 The Highest and Best Use (HBU) of property subject to the proposed restriction should be carefully considered.
-For farmland protection projects, while agricultural use may often be the highest and best use of the encumbered land, the after value should not be assumed to be synonymous with "Farm Value" due to the potential HBU of encumbered properties as non-farm "estates."
+While commercial fishing access may be the highest and best use of the encumbered land, the after value should not be assumed to be synonymous with "commercial fishing value" due to the potential HBU of encumbered properties as "coastal non-fishing estates."

-A careful discussion of the proposed restrictions should be included in the after value analysis.
+A careful discussion of the proposed restrictions should be included in the after-value analysis.
 Make sure that the proposed restrictions including any reserved building rights or access easements are carefully considered as they may affect highest and best use.
-The Direct Comparable Sale Approach is considered to be the best indicator of value.
-An Income Approach should be used only as a secondary approach.

-a.
-Description of land to be subject to Grant of Development Rights and Conservation Restrictions.
+The a.
+Description of land to be subject to covenant restrictions.